Here are some quick vocal warm ups to help you prepare your voice to perform at its best.

 If travelling to work by car, these are great to do in the mornings, as long as you’re careful and don’t let it distract you form driving.
 So, open your mouth wide and stretch your mouth and face.
 Keep hands on the wheel and eyes on the road!

 Want more voice care tips?
-You can read our other vocal care articles here.
+You can read our other vocal care articles here, or find out more about our products to help you keep a clear voice here.